digitale-kunst/website/src/content/pages/admissions.md

 <br/>
 <br/>

-## Portfolio preparation session for application 2025
+## Portfolio preparation session
-Onsite at the department, 03 December 2024, 14:00 to 16:00.
+Takes place onsite at the department, 03 December 2024, 14:00 to 16:00.
 Bring questions, ideas, sketches.
 No registration necessary.

 We are happy to have you :)